 About Julia Shepley

-Shepley works in series of related works which can be shown in a group installations, in pairs or individually.
-Shepley is represented by the Boston Sculptors Gallery, Boston, MA; is a member of The Textile Study Group in NYC, and is represented in museum and library collections in the Boston area.
+Shepley works in series of related works which can be shown in group installations, in pairs or individually.
+Shepley is represented by the Boston Sculptors Gallery, is a member of the Boston Printmakers, and The Textile Study Group in NYC, and is represented in museum and library collections in the Boston area.
 She works out of her studio in the Brickbottom Artists Building in Somerville.
 Shepley studied at Hampshire College and Boston University and grew up in Boston, Marshfield, MA and Sierra Leone, West Africa.

 1 Fitchburg St, C312